I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Lush vegetation makes animals and birds difficult to spot

-- More mosquitos compared to between June and November
+- More mosquitos compared to the period between June and November

-Temperatures can get quite warm reaching 30° C or higher during the days in the game parks, dropping to the lower 20s° C at night and it can also get quite humid.
+Temperatures can get quite warm, reaching 30° C or higher during the day in the game parks, and dropping to the lower 20s° C at night.
+It can also get quite humid.

-Along the coast and on the islands it can get much warmer with the mercury reaching 35°C and it’s more humid.
+Along the coast and on the islands it can get much warmer, and more humid, with the mercury reaching 35°C.

-But as in November, both Zanzibar and the game parks, the rains normally fall in the afternoons making morning game drives and visits to the beach pleasant.
+But as with November, in both Zanzibar and the game parks the rains normally fall in the afternoons. this means that morning game drives and visits to the beach are generally pleasant.

 Tanzania location | Daytime temperatures | Nighttime temperatures |